-Section 10 of RA 10121 provides of the creation of the Regional Disaster Risk Reduction and Management Council (RDRRMC), formerly known as Regional Disaster Coordinating Council (RDCC).
-RDRRMC coordinates. integrates, supervises, and evaluates the activities of the local Risk Reduction Disaster and Management Councils (LDRRMCs).
-The RDRRMC is responsible in ensuring disaster sensitive regional development plans, in case of emergencies, RDRRMC shall convene the different regional line agencies and concerned institutions and authorities.
+Section 10 of RA 10121 provides for the creation of the Regional Disaster Risk Reduction and Management Council (RDRRMC), formerly known as Regional Disaster Coordinating Council (RDCC).
+RDRRMC coordinates, integrates, supervises, and evaluates the activities of the local Disaster Risk Reduction and Management Councils (LDRRMCs).
+The RDRRMC is responsible in ensuring disaster sensitive regional development plans, in case of emergencies; RDRRMC shall convene the different regional line agencies and concerned institutions and authorities.

-Under the law, the RDRRMC shall establish n operating facility known as the Regional Disaster Risk Reduction and Management Operations Center (RDRRMC OpCen) whenever necessary.
+Under the law, the RDRRMC shall establish an operating facility known as the Regional Disaster Risk Reduction and Management Operations Center (RDRRMC OpCen) whenever necessary.